trominotek/fullstack-study-plan/README.md

 ## 🔄 User Flow
 1. User logs in via **Okta**.
-2. React frontend fetches user’s notes from the Flask backend.
+2. Angular frontend fetches user's notes from the Flask backend.
 3. User can **create, edit, or delete** notes through the UI.
 4. Backend validates JWT, processes requests, and interacts with Postgres.
 5. Notes are securely stored in **Postgres** and linked to the user.